ViktorSimko/Mandelbrot-Explorer-using-OpenCV-and-CUDA/README.md

-# Mandelbrot Zoomer using OpenCV and CUDA
+# Mandelbrot Explorer using OpenCV and CUDA